Lepa Brena: 1980–1983: Slatki Greh and career beginnings

 In early 1980, at the age of 19, Fahreta began singing with a band called Lira Show when the group's original singer Spasa left the band because her husband, a boxer, did not want his wife to be a singer.
 Saša Popović, the band's frontman, was initially opposed to the idea that Fahreta should be the band's new singer, but later changed his opinion.
 She subsequently moved to Novi Sad and then to Belgrade.
 Brena's first performance with Lira Show occurred on 6 April 1980 in the hotel Turist in Bačka Palanka.
 Lira Show changed their name to Slatki Greh (Sweet Sin) in 1981.
 Brena and Slatki Greh premiered their first studio album, Čačak, Čačak, on 3 February 1982.
 The album was written mostly by Milutin Popović-Zahar, and the career-manager was Vladimir Cvetković.

 Since her career began in 1980, she has become arguably the most popular singer of the former Yugoslavia, and a top-selling female recording artist with more than 40 million records sold.

 The same year Lepa Brena and Slatki Greh appeared in the first part of Yugoslav classic comedy film A Tight Spot with popular comedian Nikola Simić and actress Ružica Sokić, which raised their status and brought them almost instant fame.
 They would again team up with songwriter Milutin Popović-Zahar for their second studio album Mile voli disko (Mile Loves Disco), released 18 November 1982.
 In addition to the title song, the album had a couple of other hit songs: "Duge noge" ("Long Legs") and "Dama iz Londona" ("London Lady").

 In 1983, Lepa Brena and Slatki Greh ended their collaboration with Milutin Popović-Zahar and Vladimir Cvetković.
 That same year Lepa Brena and Slatki Greh participated in Jugovizija, the Yugoslav selection for the Eurovision Song Contest, with the song "Sitnije, Cile, sitnije".
 The song was released on an extended play of the same name, along with another song.
-Their appearance on Jugovizija caused controversy, since the competition was traditionally dominated exclusively by pop artists, and Lepa Brena belonged to a totally different music genre, which was folk-pop, or also called novokomponovana muzika.
-Although they did not qualify for the prestigious European competition, Lepa Brena and Slatki Greh won the contest, gaining even more popularity.
+Their appearance on Jugovizija caused controversy, since the competition was traditionally dominated exclusively by pop artists, and Lepa Brena belonged to a drastically different music genre, which was folk-pop, or also called novokomponovana muzika.
+Although they did not qualify for the prestigious European competition, Lepa Brena and Slatki Greh gained even more popularity.